BerkeleyAutomation/dvrk-vismpc/call_network/README.md

 This is not required, but I strongly suggest installing iPython with: `pip install ipython`.

-Install Tensorflow 1.13.1 with the GPU:
+Install Tensorflow 1.13.1 with the GPU (edit: using the CPU actually):

 ```
 pip install tensorflow-gpu==1.13.1